Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Acknowledgements

 \section{Acknowledgements}

+Computational resources were supplied by the project ``e-Infrastruktura CZ'' (e-INFRA LM2018140) provided within the program Projects of Large Research, Development and Innovations Infrastructures.
 We would like to thank Michal Černý and Tomáš Cipra for their comments.
 We would also like to thank participants of the 61st Meeting of EURO Working Group for Commodities and Financial Modelling (Kaunas, May 16--18, 2018) and the 2nd International Conference on Econometrics and Statistics (Hong Kong, June 19--21, 2018) for fruitful discussions.